 When the initial assessment does not determine that laboratory error caused the OOS result and testing results appear to be accurate, a full-scale OOS investigation using a predefined procedure should be conducted.
-This investigation may consist of a production process review and/or additional laboratory work.
-The objective of such an investigation should be to identify the root cause of the OOS result and take appropriate corrective and preventative action.7 A full-scale investigation should include a review of production and sampling procedures, and will often include additional laboratory testing.
+The objective of such an investigation should be to identify the root cause of the OOS result and take appropriate corrective action and preventive action.
+A full-scale investigation should include a review of production and sampling procedures and will often include additional laboratory testing.
 Such investigations should be given the highest priority.
 Among the elements of this phase is evaluation of the impact of OOS result(s) on already distributed batches.